The world of digital marketing is always changing. With that said, your approach to copywriting needs to be adaptable.

 When used efficiently, emojis have to power to bring life into your copy.
 Your readers are more likely to be engaged.

-2020 copywriting trends and beyond
+Copywriting trends and beyond for this year

 So what are your thoughts?
 Do you agree or disagree with these copywriting trends?